Kirill Lavrov

+Kirill Yuryevich Lavrov (Кирилл Юрьевич Лавров; 15 September 1925 – 27 April 2007) was a Soviet in Russian stage, a film actor and a director.
+He was honoured with the following titles; People's Artist of the USSR (1972), Hero of Socialist Labour (1985), Order of Lenin (1985) and People's Artist of Ukraine (2003).

 Biography

 Childhood

-Kirill Yuryevich Lavrov was born on 15 September 1925, in Leningrad, USSR (now St. Petersburg, Russia).
-He was baptized by the Russian Orthodox Church of St. John the Divine in Lavrushinskoe Podvorie Monastery in Leningrad.
-Young Kirill Lavrov was brought up in Leningrad, in a family with deep roots in St. Petersburg society.
-He was fond of literature and theater from a young age, and was exposed to a highly stimulating intellectual environment in his family.
-He was also a good sportsman: he took gymnastics, fencing, and was a member of the youth football (soccer) team at "Spartak" sports club in Leningrad.
+Kirill Yuryevich Lavrov was born in Leningrad (now Saint Petersburg).
+He was baptised by the Russian Orthodox Church of St. John the Divine in Lavrushinskoe Podvorie Monastery in Leningrad.
+Young Kirill Lavrov was brought up in Leningrad, in a multi-ethnic Ukrainian and Russian family with deep roots in St. Petersburg society.
+His grandfather, Sergey Vassilevich Lavrov (1873—1944) was Dean of College at Russian Humanitarian Society and later was a notable figure among White émigré.
+His father, Yury Lavrov, was a popular Russian and Ukrainian stage and film actor designated People's Artist of Ukraine in 1948.
+Young Kirill Yuryevich Lavrov was fond of literature and theater from an early age, and was exposed to a highly stimulating intellectual environment in his family.
+He was also a good sportsman: he took gymnastics, fencing, skiing, and was a member of the youth football (soccer) team at "Spartak" sports club in Leningrad.

 War

-During World War II Kirill Lavrov was evacuated to Kirov, then to Novosibirsk in Siberia.
+During World War II he was evacuated from besieged Leningrad to Kirov, then to Novosibirsk in Siberia.
 There he worked as a metal worker at a military-industrial plant.
 In the beginning of 1943, then 17-year-old Lavrov applied to join the Red Army to fight the Nazis.
 He was sent for training to Astrakhan at Technical School of Aviation, from which he graduated in 1945.
-Then he served as an aircraft technician in the Air Force, he was stationed at an Air Force Base on the Kuril island of Iturup until 1950.
+Then he served as an aircraft technician in the Air Force, he was stationed at an Air Force Base on the Kuril Island of Iturup until 1950.
 There he was also involved in acting with an amateur troupe at a local army club.
-In 1950 he was discharged from the Red Army and reunited with his parents in Kyiv, Ukraine.
+In 1950 he was discharged from the Red Army.

+Stage career

+In 1950, after being discharged from the Red Army, Kirill Lavrov went to Moscow and tried to enter the acting school at Moscow Art Theatre, but he was refused due to incomplete High school education which he could not have because of his military service during the war.
+Now disappointed and still single at age 25, Kirill Lavrov went to Ukraine and reunited with his parents in Kyiv.
+There he joined the troupe at Kyiv Lesya Ukrainka National Academic Theater as understudy actor and soon made appearances in classic and contemporary plays.
+After five years at Kyiv theatre, Kirill Lavrov was invited to become permanent member of the troupe at Leningradsky Bolshoi Drama Theater and moved to Saint Petersburg.